WeiWang-WYS/Huffman-coding-based-adaptive-spatial-modulation/README.md

 # HuffmanCoding

-Part of the source code for Wei Wang and Wei Zhang "Huffman coding-based adaptive spatial modulation", IEEE TWC, 2017, which was requested by some researhcers.
+Part of the source code for Wei Wang and Wei Zhang "Huffman coding-based adaptive spatial modulation", IEEE TWC, 2017, which was requested by some researchers.

 Run MainSearch.m to get Fig.7